Red zone-green zone classification to be revised weekly: Centre to states

 Here is how the Centre is classifying coronavirus zones

-A district will be considered under green zone if there has been no confirmed cases of COVID-19 so far or there is no reported case since last 21 days in the district.
+A district will be considered under green zone if there have been no confirmed cases of COVID-19 so far or there is no reported case since last 21 days in the district.

 "It is further highlighted that based on field feedback and additional analysis at the state level, states may designate additional red or orange zones as appropriate.
 However, states may not relax the zonal classification of districts classified as communicated by the Ministry."